pranto113015/pranto113015/README.md

 <h3 align="center">My passion is Front-end Developer</h3>
 <p>I'm Pranto, a <b>Front-End Developer</b>  and Graphics Designer from Bangladesh.
 I accomplished the 4 years Diploma-in engineering of Computer Science and Technology at Bogura Polytechnic Institute, Bogura.
 I Spend most of time coding outstanding projects or Creative Design.
 In terms of experience, I have served as a Campus Ambassador at Creative IT Institute.
 During my time there from March 2022 to April 2023.

-Throughout my academic journey, I have participated in Goverment Training Skill Development for Mobile Game & Application Project (UX/UI Design), ICT Division.
+Throughout My Academic Journey, I Have Participated In Government Training Skill Development For Mobile Game & Application Project (UX/UI Design), ICT Division, And Also Participated In Enhancing Digital Government And Economy (EDGE), A Project Of The Bangladesh Computer Council (BCC) Under The ICT Division Project (Front-End Development ReactJS).

 I have a strong command of programming languages such as C, C++, Java and JavaScript.
 I am proficient in concepts related to Data Structures and Algorithms (DSA) and Object-Oriented Programming (OOP).
 Additionally, I have hands-on experience with technologies and tools like HTML, CSS, Bootstrap, jQuery, Java Script and MySQL.</p>